Sex robots (or ‘sexbots’) have captured the imagination of people (largely men) in one form or another for decades, if not centuries.

-What about sex robots as a form of therapy?
+What about sex robots for therapy?

-As noted in Lars and the Real Doll, on online forums, iDollators (sex doll lovers) explain that sex dolls are used as “a therapeutic tool that helps them to overcome a traumatic breakup or to cope with seemingly inevitable social and sexual deprivation due to physical and/or mental impairment.”
+As noted in Lars and the Real Doll, on online forums iDollators (sex doll lovers) explain that sex dolls are used as “a therapeutic tool that helps them to overcome a traumatic breakup or to cope with seemingly inevitable social and sexual deprivation due to physical and/or mental impairment.”

-Sex robot ethics and morality
+Sex robot ethics

 Should robots have rights?

-Would a robot programmed to obey, be given the right to consent?
+Would a robot programmed to obey be given the right to consent?
 When we look back at the core existence of robots as slaves, this is a contradiction, unless we accept robots into society as more than beings designed solely for our use.